rrodakowski/nibbler/README.md

 # Requirements

 Nibbler is a python application tested on 3.+
-I have only run it on *nix machines.
+I have only run it on Ubuntu Linux and Mac machines.

 # Dependencies